 - Burn Out

-The following Traditional Chinese Medicine methods are used in my practice
+The following Chinese Medicine methods are used in my practice

 Acupuncture and acupressure points

-Acupuncture and acupressure are used to restore the imbalance between Yin and Yang and allow the Qi to freely flow throughout the meridians.
-These points are specific locations where the meridians come to the surface of the skin and are easily accessible by “needling” or “pressing” them.
-This aims to restore the balance between Yin and Yang by improving the circulation of the flow of Qi.
+Acupuncture and acupressure are used to restore the imbalance between Yin and Yang.
+These points have specific locations where the meridians come to the surface of the skin.
+Through “needling” or “pressing” they are stimulated.
+With the aim to restore the balance between Yin and Yang by improving the circulation of the flow of Qi.

-Moxibustion is a technique that involves the burning of mugwort, a small, spongy herb, to facilitate healing on specific points of the body.
+Moxibustion is a technique that involves the burning of mugwort.
+That´s a small, spongy herb, to facilitate healing on specific points of the body.
 The purpose of moxibustion is to strengthen the blood, stimulate the flow of qi, and above all maintain general health.

 Gua Sha (scraping)

 Gua Sha is a treatment in which the skin is scraped to produce petechiae.
 The gua sha releases unhealthy bodily matter from blood stasis within sored, tired, stiff or injured muscle areas.
-It will stimulate new oxygenated blood flow to the areas, thus promoting metabolic cell repair, regeneration, healing and recovery.
-It produces an anti-inflammatory and immune protective effect that persists after a Gua Sha treatment.
+With the objective to stimulate new oxygenated blood flow to the areas.
+Thus promoting metabolic cell repair, regeneration, healing and recovery.
+With the effect that it produces an anti-inflammatory and immune protective impact.

 Cupping involves placing glass, bamboo or plastic jars on the skin and creating a vacuum by suctioning out the air.
-The underlying tissue is raised, or sucked, partway into the cup.
-The purpose of cupping is to enhance circulation, help relieve pain, and pull out the toxins that linger in your body’s tissues and also for relaxation and well-being, and as a type of deep-tissue massage.
+The purpose of cupping is: to enhance circulation and help relieve pain.
+This is done with pulling out the toxins that linger in your body’s tissues.
+Moreover, it promotes relaxation and well-being, and as a type of deep-tissue massage.

-Nutrition and diet can prevent, correct or cause disease.
-Chinese nutrition therapy shows how a daily diet in tune with the seasons, and the body’s requirements, can certainly maintain health and help heal medical problems, prevent disease, and even more so, heal various disorders.
+Nutrition and diet can prevent and support the healing of disease.
+Chinese nutrition therapy shows how a daily diet in tune with the seasons, and the body’s needs, can certainly maintain health.

-Chinese herbs are used that allow to match each patient and their signs and symptoms exactly.
+Chinese herbs allow to match each patient and their signs and symptoms exactly.
 Instead of having a standard formula for a particular condition, the clinical effectiveness is increased by tailoring the herbs.